 My approach to CranioSacral Therapy is also influenced by the eastern practice and healing art of Qigong.
 Increasing the flow of qi through body and eliminating stagnant or ‘stuck’ qi nourishes the energetic body. , It activates a sense of fluidity, lightness, and ease so that you feel more centered, grounded, and connected within yourself.
 It also helps bring together the strengths of eastern anatomy with its western counterpart.
 It was actually through the hands-on practice of CranioSacral Therapy and working on clients that my hands began to distinguish the energetic system of whether ‘qi’ was flowing or not.
-In the west we call it tension when it is stuck, whereas having full range of motion in the joints of our arms and legs when it is flowing well.
+In nursing we call it tension when it is stuck, but seek to encourage ‘full range of motion’ without pain which means it’s flowing well.

 Most importantly, my mission is to help you heal in a way that speaks to you.
 Because it is only through and with your own body, mind, heart, and soul can you live with contentment and satisfaction everyday.

 Or, call or text anytime (559) 786-3358 to schedule an appointment.

 Licenses, Certifications and Trainings

 RN Licensure: California State Board of Registered Nursing, Active since 1993